 If your baby is around six months of age and begins making chewing motions, it could very well be a sign that they are ready to start eating solid food.

 Younger infants have a tongue-thrust reflex that is helpful when breastfeeding or when drinking from a bottle.
-This reflex causes babies to automatically push food out of their mouths with their tongues.

 Once babies begin showing that they are able to chew and that they have lost this reflex, they are ready to venture into the world of solid food.

-What Age Does Teething Start?
+Age Teething Starts

 A newborn baby technically already has all of her teeth.
 However, the rate at which they push through the gums varies from baby to baby.